The64thGamer/cheeseepedia/content/013iu1p3ho9yi8r5/content.md

-The 'Tribute to Frank Sinatra' segment would need to be performed with an employee, whom would come out as 'Johnny DeJockimo' (official spelling unknown) to interact with Rolfe & Earl. https://www.showbizpizza.com/review/rae/1983_beatleswhite.html This is directly tied to the {{< wiki-link "ShowBiz's Fabulous Fall Festival (Event)" "ShowBiz's Fabulous Fall Festival" >}} reusing the {{< wiki-link "3 Birthday Shows - Colander History - Indoctrination Skit" "Colander History / Indoctrination Skit" >}} on Wednesday nights, which also has the same employee performance dynamic.
+The 'Tribute to Frank Sinatra' segment would need to be performed with an employee, whom would come out as 'Johnny DeJockimo' (official spelling unknown) to interact with Rolfe & Earl. https://www.showbizpizza.com/review/rae/1983_beatleswhite.html This is directly tied to the [ShowBiz's Fabulous Fall Festival (Event)] reusing the [3 Birthday Shows - Colander History - Indoctrination Skit] on Wednesday nights, which also has the same employee performance dynamic.

 ## Production